Skip to main content

 Events and Happenings

-Note: CAC webpage posts are compiled by CAC members and include resources/information that are not reviewed/vetted/endorsed by the North Region SELPA.
+Note: CAC webpage posts are compiled by CAC members and include resources/information that are not reviewed/vetted/endorsed by the North Region SELPA and may not align with IDEA.

 California Dyslexia Initiative (CDI)